-** I started using a gratitude journal about 5 years ago and, honestly, what a difference it’s made to my outlook on life.
+** I started using a gratitude journal about 7 years ago and, honestly, what a difference it’s made to my outlook on life.
 I really rate the ones from Awesome Inc (an Awesome New Zealand, female-owned business).
 You get free shipping on your first order with them, and they have some free resources on their website.
 They also have mini journals which, again, I take with me when we’re away from home to keep up my bedtime routine.
 We sell them here and they're a great addition to a gift set for someone who is struggling with sleep or low mood.

 It’s the best feeling in the world to get a good night’s sleep.
 I think more clearly, get more done with my day, make better food choices, and I’m WAY less of a grumpy mum.
 And wife.
 Though, to be honest, Charles does test me here!!